"This is my "depressed stance."

 I recommend that we set one and only one goal: To feel good.
 That's it.
 To Feel Good!

 Regardless of what the task is, people do a better job of it when they feel good.
-Regardless of the task, everyone in every level can achieve this perfectly.
+Regardless of the task, everyone at every level can achieve this perfectly.
 I don't think now that there is a better goal to have for any sales organization, any team, any business, any family, any anything than to feel good.
 Seek joy.
 If there is anything that will turn a lethargic organization around, it is people with joy in their lives.
 So, it behooves every organization to learn how to help their people feel good.
 Start Feel Good Training.
 Have Feel Good Retreats.
 Focus on feeling good--everyone feeling good.

 No one need ever be confused about goals any longer.
 I've simplified it.